vmhl87/vmhl87/README.md

 with p5js, and still occasionally make little animation projects, like [this one](https://github.com/vmhl87/simple-animation-framework).

+[usaco](https://github.com/vmhl87/usaco) is probably my most active repo, which I update every few days.
+I mantain a usaco repo with most of the work I do in my [algorithm design](https://github.com/vmhl87/alg_design) class at school.
+It has a bunch of random projects and notes.

 C and C++ are the languages I primarily use, especially for contest programming.
 Occasionally I use Python or JS, and rarely Processing.
 Recently I've been messing around with functional programming and learning a bit of Haskell.